All Products

 References

-• If you want to accelerate data queries, you can use secondary indexes or search indexes.
-For more information, see Secondary Index or Search Index.
+• If you want to use indexes to accelerate data queries, you can use the secondary index or search index feature.
+For more information, see Secondary index or Search index.

-• If you want to visualize the data of a table, you can connect Tablestore to DataV or Grafana.
-For more information, see Data visualization tools.
+• If you want to visualize data in a table, you can connect the table to DataV or Grafana.
+For more information, see Data visualization.

 • If you want to download data from a table to a local file, you can use DataX or the Tablestore CLI.
 For more information, see Download data in Tablestore to a local file.

-• If you want to perform computing or analytics on data in Tablestore, you can use the SQL query feature of Tablestore.
-For more information, see Overview.
+• If you want to compute and analyze data in a table, you can use the SQL query feature of Tablestore.
+For more information, see SQL query.

 Note